0ctobat/v2apidoc/source/index.md

 </aside>

 <aside class="success">
-After do it, you can create any charge or subscription with the `customer` object
+Create any charge or subscription within the `customer` object
 </aside>

 ### Arguments

 Parameter | Default | Description
 --------- | ------- | -----------
-business_type **optional** | Your setting value in Octobat | "B2C" or "B2B" possible value.
-This field helps Octobat to calculate the VAT rate of the charge.
+business_type **optional** | Your setting value in Octobat | B2C/B2B : possible value.
+This is a required Octobat field to compute the VAT rate for the transaction.

 ## Charges